 Hip dysplasia is one of the most common problems that can plague the dogs and cats we love, especially when it comes to larger breeds.
 If your dog or cat has trouble walking around or seems a little uncomfortable in the lower joints, it could be a sign that something is wrong.
 Luckily, insurance coverage for hip dysplasia is very straightforward.
+If you’re asking “does pet insurance cover hip dysplasia?” the short answer is YES!
 Most pet insurance companies will simply cover it as part of your contract.

 There are a couple important things to look out for, though, both in your pet’s behavior and in the fine print of your insurance contract.